Brain hemorrhage in Thailand (Brain AVM)

 Brain hemorrhage (Brain AVM)/stroke in Thailand – I have to admit that I have probably never cried so much in my life before.
-But remember that I had to leave my dream life and living in Thailand, without knowing when I would come back to Thailand again, and for how long.
+But remember that I had to leave my dream life and live in Thailand, without knowing when I would come back to Thailand again, and for how long.
 Besides, I also had to say goodbye to my Thai girlfriend, not knowing when I was going to see her again.
-Read my article about going back to Thailand after 2 years with pandemic.
+Read my article about going back to Thailand after 2 years of the pandemic.

 Brain hemorrhage (Brain AVM) in Thailand – It was tough…

 But… I kept my life, and I should be happy about that, according to the Danish doctors.
 For it had been a violent brain hemorrhage (Brain AVM) I had had.
 I could actually just as well have lost my life from this.